Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

 ###### Methods:

-- `void OnMessageReceived (SPtr<HMIMessage>)` : Called by HMI Message Broker when message from HMI received
+- `void OnMessageReceived (SPtr<HMIMessage>)` : Called by HMI Message Broker when message from HMI was received
-- `void OnErrorSending (SPtr<HMIMessage>)` :  Called by HMI Message Broker if sending message to HMI failed
+- `void OnErrorSending (SPtr<HMIMessage>)` :  Called by HMI Message Broker if sending message to HMI was failed

 ### Scope of responsibilities of SDL adapter